-- 6.1.1 The Trustee and depositary of the Trust is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Trustee is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Trustee's registered office address is 250 Bishopsgate, London EC2M 4AA.
-The Trustee's head office address is 440 Strand, London WC2R 0QS.
-The address of its office which handles matters relating to the Trust is set out in Appendix 7.

-- 6.1.4 The Trustee's principal activity is the provision of trustee and depositary services. - 6.1.5 The Trustee is established in the UK and is authorised and regulated by the Financial Conduct Authority to act as a depositary of a UK UCITS or a UK AIF.
+- 6.1.1 The Trustee and depositary of the Trust is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Trustee is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Trustee's registered and head office address is 250 Bishopsgate, London, EC2M 4AA.
+The address of its office which handles matters relating to the Trust is set out in Appendix 7. - 6.1.4 The Trustee's principal activity is the provision of trustee and depositary services. - 6.1.5 The Trustee is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.